 Ghee ~ An Ayurvedic Staple

-Ghee is also great to massage on the body and can serve as a base for herbal ointments.
+With its cooling, soothing and unctuous qualities, ghee is also great to massage on the body and can serve as a base for herbal ointments.

 It's clear to see why ghee is so revered in Ayurvedic medicine.
 Its medicinal properties are many and profound.
 It’s truly divine medicine when used in appropriate amounts for your unique constitution.